Children, Teens & Young Adults

+We’ve all heard the line “You’ll shoot your eye out, kid!” from the movie, A Christmas Story.
+However, an eye injury is no laughing matter, and they happen way too frequently.
 Almost half of the 2.5 million eye injuries reported annually occur in individuals ages 18-45.
-The second largest age group (25%) receiving the most eye injuries is children.
+The second largest age group (25%) receives the most eye injuries in children because people often forget that Children Need Eye Protection Too.
 More specifically, older teens and young adults in their late twenties present the highest numbers within these groups.

-The exact causes of eye injury for older adults are the same as younger people, just not as many.
+The exact causes of eye injury for older adults are the same for younger people, just not as many.
 Perhaps this is because caution increases and activity decreases with age, at least for some individuals.

 Most Eye Injuries Are Preventable

 The best way to prevent eye injury, regardless of age and activity, is by wearing protective eyewear.
-Fortunately, a plethora of protective eyewear options exists to fit every age and activity.
-From sports eyewear to safety glasses and goggles, there’s no excuse for not wearing it.
+Fortunately, many protective eyewear options exist to fit every age and activity.
+From sports eyewear to safety glasses and goggles, there’s no excuse for not wearing safety eyewear.

 Eye Injury Infographic